adamsilver/fdpb/05-an-inbox.md

 # An Inbox

 My sister loves to-do lists.
 In fact, she loves them so much, that one of her favourite things is making new lists out of old ones.
 The world is full of lists.
-There's even a list of great people[^1].
+There's even a list of great people[^].
 On the web, there are several types of lists, and there are some design patterns that have emerged over the years that help to manage them.

 In this chapter, we'll look at an inbox.
 That is, a list of emails sent from other people.
 In many respects, an inbox is a list of tasks organized around emails.
-Besides reading and replying to them, the aim is to achieve a zen-like state of Inbox Zero[^2].
+Besides reading and replying to them, the aim is to achieve a zen-like state of Inbox Zero[^].
 To let users get there quickly, we will design the interface so that they can delete, archive and mark emails as spam.
 But not just one at a time—in bulk.
 My sister loves pen and paper, but if we get this right, I hope she'll be converted to digital.

 ## List Types